codezonediitj/adaboost/README.md

 ```
 **Windows**
 ```
-cmake install <path to your build binaries directory>
+cmake install <path to your build directory>
 ```

 How to contribute?